hamelsmu/oauth-tutorial/simple/README.md

 See the [repo's README](https://github.com/hamelsmu/oauth-render-quarto).

 ## Next Steps

-As an advanced exercise, I show how to do this same thing on Kubernetes [here](../gke_k8s/README.md).
+As an advanced exercise, I show how to do this [same thing on Kubernetes](../gke_k8s/README.md).
 That example:

 - Deploys a static site on Kubernetes behind a load balancer, with the OAuth proxy
 - Sets up automated SSL for `https` with Google Managed Certificates